ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 The back-end application has three entry points:

- - a REST API meant to serve data to web applications;
+ - a REST-like API meant to serve data to web applications;
- - an initialization script meant to be executed via CLI or by the Docker orchestration script;
+ - an initialization script meant to be executed via CLI or during Docker orchestration;
  - an updater script meant to be executed periodically via a Cron job to keep the database up to date.
-It can also be executed by CLI when needed.
+It can also be executed manually via CLI on demand.

 The database is composed of three very simple tables, each one containing a different granularity of data.
 All of them have two columns for unix timestamps and bitcoin USD value.

-The granularity of data stored, one day, one hour and one minute intervals, allows for an easy clusterization and light data transfer and display.
+The granularities of data stored, one day, one hour and one minute intervals, allow for an easy clusterization and light data transfer and display.

 The interaction between the entry points (API, CLI, cron) and the database or the third-party service (Yahoo) is performed in a MVC design pattern.

 The API serves the data via the `json` format which, along with `xml` is very popular.
 PHP has a set of core functions to translate form and to `json` which makes it handy.
 The JavaScript interprets it naturally.
 Nevertheless, adding another format (like `xml`) would be very easy thanks to the architectural runway in place.

-A `.htaccess` file rewrites the API url to the front controller (`index.php`) and encapsulates the rest of the code.
+A `.htaccess` file rewrites the API url to the front controller (`index.php`) encapsulating the rest of the code.

 ![php diagram](https://github.com/ClemRz/bitcoin-analyzer/raw/master/documents/diagram.png "PHP diagram")

 ## Front-end

-The front-end is a one-page application (no router needed) which leverages asynchronous JavaScript to obtain the numerical data which then is displayed as a chart.
+The front-end is a one-page application (no router needed) which leverages asynchronous JavaScript to obtain the numerical data displayed as a chart.

-The chart component as well as the date-picker are external dependencies and most of the primitive components (alerts, accordion, etc.) are React bootstrap components.
+The chart component as well as the date-picker are obtained from external dependencies and most of the primitive components (alerts, accordion, etc.) are React bootstrap components.

 A home-made wrapper for the `fetch` statement (`Query` component) allows reusability an versatility.
 It also solves race-conditions related issues by performing in-flight abortion of a request before sending another.